-- There are risks to seabirds, sea turtles and marine mammals with this fishery, but there are mitigation measures in place. - Bycatch is a risk for this fishery, but there is insufficient data available to assess significance. - This fishery is unlikely to have a significant impact on the sea bed.
+- There are risks to seabirds, sea turtles and marine mammals with this fishery, but there are mitigation measures in place. - Bycatch is a risk for this fishery. - This fishery is unlikely to have a significant impact on the sea bed.

-Fishery Progress, Vietnam yellowfin tuna - longline/handline
+Fishery Progress, Indonesia/Indian Ocean tuna and large pelagics - longline